wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.6.3 =
+* Update: change various links / wording to match new website
+* Feature: adds ability to control the color and font size of the Posted On Date in the Feed.

 = 2.6.2.2 =
 * Fix: Address issue with improperly set default feed item limit affecting multiple different situations.